EBES: Easy Benchmarking for Event Sequences: Introduction

 \section{Introduction}

-The world we live in is constantly changing~\citep{laertius1925lives}.
+The world in which we live is constantly changing~\cite{laertius1925lives}.
 We continuously collect and analyze data to understand and navigate this dynamic environment.
 This ongoing data collection helps capture the evolving nature of reality and can be captured in sequential datasets, which can be further analyzed or used for modeling.

-Various types of sequential data are usually approached differently based on their characteristics.
-One prevalent form of sequential data is time series, regular measurements of some processes.
-The uniformity of these intervals enables researchers to apply a wide range of developed techniques~\citep{eckner2012framework}.
-Measurements of some processes that are taken or observed at non-uniform time intervals lead to irregularly sampled time series (ISTS).
-Fewer methods exist specifically for ISTS~\citep{eckner2012framework}, and modeling them brings new challenges~\citep{li2020learning}.
-However, modeling them has a considerable importance since they naturally occur in many real-world areas: ecology~\citep{clark2004population}, astronomy~\citep{scargle1982studies}, climate~\citep{schulz1997spectrum}, biology~\citep{eckner2012framework}, medicine~\citep{goldberger2000physiobank, johnson2016mimic, reyna2020early}, geology~\citep{fang2023irregularly} and finance~\citep{bazarova2024universal}.

-Another widely explored temporal data type is a \emph{stream of discrete events}.
-Intervals between events are random, and modeling the distribution of inter-event intervals is an essential task with many applications.
-Temporal point process (TPP) model is commonly employed to model streams of discrete events~\citep{du2016recurrent, mei2017neural, omi2019fully, jia2019neural, shchur2019intensity, zhang2020self, zuo2020transformer, zhuzhel2023continuous, songdecoupled}.

-In this work, we focus on another type of sequential data, \textbf{event sequences} (\ES), which are sequences of observations made at irregular times characterized by numerical and categorical features. \ES can be viewed as a generalization of both ISTS and streams of discrete events.
-Examples of various types of \ES are illustrated in Figure~\ref{fig:types}.
-Many modeling tasks naturally arise when dealing with sequential data, including whole sequence classification and regression~\citep{shukla2018interpolation}, extrapolation or forecasting~\citep{de2019gru}, missing data imputation~\citep{rubanova2019latent}, point-wise classification~\citep{hasani2022closed}, and predicting the next event's time and type~\citep{xue2024easytpp}.
-Some of these tasks assume either a continuous or discrete nature of the data, which may not be known given a raw dataset.
-For instance, predicting the time of the next event is not reasonable when dealing with measurements from a continuous process.
-However, we can perform an assessment of the entire sequence regardless of the assumptions about the nature of the data.